 A good calendar planner helps people to organise future events, campaigns, financial schedules, and other activities.
 Add your brand’s engagements to the calendar to ensure the customer has a full view of your brand throughout the year.
 Do consider allowing users to remove or exclude your dates if they choose so that you don’t come across as overly salesy.
 Contentworks Agency provides a yearly downloadable financial calendar for clients.
-Stay tuned for our 2022 edition.

 Free software trial or demo account

 Offering free trial software versions is the ideal hook used by plenty of software and digital marketing companies.
 The catch is to have an expiration date, limited features, or the offer of a demo-only account (with the user being made fully aware of this from the start.)
 Remember that a barrier to sales can also be uncertainty about your product or service.
 So by offering a free trial, you not only opt the client in to your database, but you also move them closer to a sale.

 Tip – To build trust and increase the likelihood of a signup, incorporate testimonials, reviews and press mentions into your page.
 Adding videos of user testimonials and product images to a page is a great way to catch the attention of viewers.
 It also gives shoppers an extra push to look further into a product.